-Depending on where you live in Nevada, you may not have very many options if you’re looking for a Medicare Advantage plan.
-Some Nevada counties only have a handful of plans to choose from.
+Depending on where you live in Nevada, you may not have many options if you’re looking for a Medicare Advantage plan.
+Some Nevada counties only have a handful of plans from which to choose.
 And the more ancillary coverage you add to your plan, the more expensive it will be – sometimes prohibitively so.
-Finally, Medicare Advantage is private health insurance, which means it can be convoluted and confusing.
+Finally, Medicare Advantage is private health insurance, which can be convoluted and confusing.
 Medicare Advantage is a very popular choice in Nevada, though, so for some beneficiaries, the savings and benefits they receive may be worth the drawbacks.

 Do Medigap plans have a maximum out-of-pocket in Nevada?

-Most Medigap plans do not, due to their high level of comprehensiveness.
+Most Medigap plans don’t due to their high level of comprehensiveness.
 But there are two plans which do come with an out-of-pocket maximum.
-Those plans are Plan K and Plan L. Many of the benefits which these plans provide only cover 50% – 75% of your total costs, respectively.
+Those plans are Plan K and Plan L. Many of the benefits these plans provide only cover 50% – 75% of your total costs.
 The rest comes out of your pocket.
-To save you from mounting medical costs, Plan K comes with a $6,220 out-of-pocket limit, and Plan L comes with a $3,110 limit.
+To save you from mounting medical expenses Plan K comes with a $6,940 out-of-pocket limit, and Plan L comes with a $3,470 limit.

 Do I need Part D if I have Medicare Advantage in Nevada?

-If you need to take prescription drugs, it’s good to have some sort of prescription drug coverage.
+If you need to take prescription drugs, it’s good to have some prescription drug coverage.
 But the vast majority of Medicare Advantage plans in Nevada come with prescription drug coverage built into the plan.
-If your Medicare Advantage plan does not include this coverage, then you may want to talk to someone about enrolling in Part D.
+If your Medicare Advantage plan does not include this coverage, you may want to talk to someone about changing plans.

 How to Sign Up for Supplemental Medicare in Nevada